FAIRplus/the-fair-cookbook/content/recipes/interoperability/covid19-sample-metadata-profile-shex-use-case_matched.md

 ### 4.1 What is ShEx?

 ShEx stands for `Shape Expression` and is a syntax for validating and describing RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/) graphs.
 ShEx expressions can be used both to describe RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/) and check the conformance of RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/) data.
-The ShEx language  specification was published by the W3C Shape Expressions Community Group but it is not a W3C Standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard) nor is it on the W3C Standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)s Track.
+The ShEx language  specification was published by the W3C Shape Expressions Community Group but it is not a W3C Standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)  nor is it on the W3C Standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard) s Track.

 It should be noted that the current W3C Technical Recommendations for RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/) shape validation is the [SHAC(URL_TO_INSERT_RECORD https://ac.tdwg.org/introduction/)L(URL_TO_INSERT_RECORD https://www.w3.org/TR/shacl/)(URL_TO_INSERT_RECORD https://github.com/obophenotype/cell-ontology) specification](https://www.w3.org/TR/shacl(URL_TO_INSERT_RECORD https://www.w3.org/TR/shacl/)/).